 Option 1 (Placing jam inside the mixture before baking):

-Option 2 (Piping jam into the doughnut after they are cooked):
+Option 2 *I PREFER DOING IT THIS WAY!* (Piping jam into the doughnut after they are cooked):

 Serving Size: 1